 Lukas (Manuel Camacho) and his father Keller (Tobias Moretti THE DARK VALLEY) live a rustic life in the Austrian Alps.
 That life has however been touched by tragedy.
 Lukas’s mother was killed in a fire and he is distant and withdrawn.
 His father tries to act as though nothing is wrong and goes about his life as before.

 One day Lukas finds a baby eagle pushed from its nest by it’s stronger brother.
 He names the bird Abel and raises it.
 He has to hide this from his father who’s a hunter and sees eagles as competition for the food he puts on the table.
-He eventually is discovered but by Danzer (Jean Reno LEON: THE PROFESSIONAL, RONIN) the local Ranger.
+He eventually is discovered but by Danzer (Jean Reno LEON: THE PROFESSIONAL, THE DOORMAN) the local Ranger.
 He helps Lukas raise Abel.
 And helps intervene in the conflict between father and son.

 BROTHERS OF THE WIND was co-directed by Gerardo Olivares who has directed a mix of nature documentaries and feature films and Otmar Penker a documentary cinematographer making his feature debut.
 As you can imagine the real stars of the film are the eagles and the Alps themselves.
 The footage they recorded for the film is nothing short of spectacular.
 The shots of the various animals in the woods and of the mountains themselves are breathtaking.